 The best online analytics degrees provide a thorough introduction to essential topics… READ MORE

 A Bachelor of Information Technology is the career starting point for many IT professionals.
 The degree gives students solid technical preparation for working in IT.
-Topics covered include database management, programming, project management, web development and systems analysis.
+Topics covered include cloud computing, database management, programming, web development and systems analysis.

 Students are also able to major in fields such as business analysis or cyber security.
 Qualifying for a major requires that you take relevant subjects, especially towards the end of the 3-year degree.